aws-powertools/powertools-lambda-java/docs/core/logging.md

 ## Logging handler response

-When debugging in non-production environments, you can log the response using the `@Logging` annotation with `logResponse` param, via `POWERTOOLS_LOGGER_LOG_RESPONSE` env var, or manually with the functional API.
+When debugging in non-production environments, you can log the response using the `@Logging` annotation with the `logResponse` parameter, via the `POWERTOOLS_LOGGER_LOG_RESPONSE` environment variable, or manually with the functional API.

 ???+ warning
     This is disabled by default to prevent sensitive info being logged.